Process Overload

 Also known as: Zeo

-Description: Zeolite is a crystal structure used as a dessicant to absorb moisture and accelerate the drying process.
+Description: Zeolite is a mineral structure used as a desiccant to absorb moisture and accelerate the drying process.

 Where it’s found: Finca Paraiso and Project Hachi, both by Diego Bermudez